Freelancer-Protocol/docs/how.md

    > 👉 For this reason, the milestone can't start until the client has entered their payment info.

-2. The freelancer has to upload _both_ a demo (either a link or video) and the deliverable before the milestone deadline.
+2. The freelancer uploads a demo that the client has to accept for the milestone to go on.
+If it does, the freelancer will have to upload the deliverable before the milestone deadline.

 3. If the client accepts the demo, he receives the deliverable and the freelancer receives the money.